 Have you decided that a USDA loan is right for you?
 Here’s how to apply.

-You’re required to work with a USDA-approved lender, so as you’re shopping around, make sure to verify that potential lenders can provide USDA loans.
+You’re required to work with a USDA-approved lender, so as you’re shopping around, make sure to verify that potential lenders provide USDA loans.

 To apply for a single-family direct home loan, contact the nearest USDA service center.